Where is Worzel Gummidge filmed?

 Scatterbrook Farm

-Within the movies, siblings Susan and John (India Brown and Thierry Wickens) arrive to spend the summer time at Scatterbrook Farm, beneath the watchful eye of Mr and Mrs Braithwaite (Steve Pemberton and Rosie Cavaliero).
+Within the movies, siblings Susan and John (India Brown and Thierry Wickens) arrive to spend the summer season at Scatterbrook Farm, underneath the watchful eye of Mr and Mrs Braithwaite (Steve Pemberton and Rosie Cavaliero).
 All of the Scatterbrook scenes have been filmed at Valence Finish Farm, a working farm simply exterior Dunstable in Bedfordshire.
-The farm’s neighbours embody elephants, cheetahs and brown bears (it’s proper subsequent door to Whipsnade Zoo).
+The farm’s neighbours embrace elephants, cheetahs and brown bears (it’s proper subsequent door to Whipsnade Zoo).

 Ten Acre Discipline

 The sphere Worzel calls dwelling was filmed in countryside near Berry Bushes Farm in King’s Langley, Hertfordshire.
-This time round, Worzel’s neighbours embody goblins, an enormous basilisk and a sure boy wizard – it’s lower than 10 minutes away from Warner Bros. studios at Leavesden, dwelling of The Making of Harry Potter tour.
-Most of the different countryside exteriors have been additionally filmed round King’s Langley.
+This time round, Worzel’s neighbours embrace goblins, a large basilisk and a sure boy wizard – it’s lower than 10 minutes away from Warner Bros. studios at Leavesden, dwelling of The Making of Harry Potter tour.
+Lots of the different countryside exteriors have been additionally filmed round King’s Langley.

 The lane